The 2010 vintage was rated: Bettane & Desseauve 15/20 (Immediate pleasure)

-Réserve de la Marquise is an intense and complex wine, with hints of ripe fruit, floral notes, and toasted aromas.
-A rich and smooth Brouilly, with full-bodied, silky tannins and a long finish revealing beautiful aromatic complexity.
+Réserve de la Marquise is an intense and complex wine, with hints of ripe fruit, floral notes, and toasty aromas.
+A rich and smooth Brouilly, featuring full-bodied, silky tannins and a long finish with beautiful aromatic complexity.

 Eye